akruszewski/gibl/manuscript/chapter3.md

 ## 3.2.
 Encryption

+I> ### Definition 2
+I>
-Encryption is a two-way function; what is encrypted can be decrypted with the proper key.
+I> Encryption is a two-way function; what is encrypted can be decrypted with the proper key.
 It is a method of encoding values such that only authorized persons can view the original content.

 So we can assume that there are functions {$$}E(x){/$$} and {$$}D(x){/$$} for encryption and decryption respectively.
 Now we want these functions to have the following properties: